rjguzman42/youtube-video-launcher/README.md

 # youtube-video-launcher

 # Usage
 This project is intended as an add-on to your existing project.
 It contains mostly UIView Swift files that are built entirely through code (not storyboard).
+The view will animate from a touchpoint (typically an image thumbnail) to fullscreen where the user is presented a custom view with video playback to control the YouTube iOS Player Helper.

+You can find the helper here -> https://developers.google.com/youtube/v3/guides/ios_youtube_helper

 You can interact with the launcher by downloading the Sports for YouTube app here -> http://appstore.com/sportsforyoutube

 # Implementation
 Pass along a touchpoint (where the user taps) from your object/view to the VideoLauncher.Swift file.
 The following explains how to do so...